-The goal is to have a remediated site ready for construction of the Pan Am facility to begin in the spring of 2012.
-Tenders will be issued early in the year, all conditional on approvals and funding being in place.
+The requirement is to have a remediated site ready for construction of the Pan Am facility to begin in the spring of 2012.
+Tenders are being issued this week, to close mid-February, and conditional on approvals and funding being in place.
 Once those are received, the remediation will begin in late March or early April.